Le-monde-d-Ecorte/sleepymaid/README.md

 # Tips on common commands
 pm2 <command> [name]
-  start discord_bot.py    Run the bot again if it's offline list                    Get a full list of all available services stop discord_bot.py     Stop the bot reboot discord_bot.py   Reboot the bot
+  start sleepymaid    Run the bot again if it's offline list                Get a full list of all available services stop sleepymaid     Stop the bot reboot sleepymaid   Reboot the bot
 ```